yxngalex/dsa/README.md

 This project is built as a study aid, interview preparation tool, and personal reference.

-To check how the implementation works of each Data Structure, open a Custom(Structure).py to view the code.
+To check how the implementation works of each data structure, open a Custom(Structure).py to view the code.

 ---